temoto-telerobotics/temoto-telerobotics.github.io/src_tutorials/using_the_component_manager.rst

     // Create component manager interface object to access the component manager temoto_component_manager::ComponentManagerInterface<TaYourActionsName> cmi_;

-.. note:: Do not forget to add the name of your action as a template parameter: ``ComponentManagerInterface<TaYourActionsName>``
+.. important:: Do not forget to add the name of your action as a template parameter: ``ComponentManagerInterface<TaYourActionsName>``

 Initialize the interface in the ``void executeTemotoAction()`` method.